 SARE grantee, Barry Lonik, contributed this feature to the Ann Arbor Observer about his ongoing project to preserve undeveloped farmland.
 Lotnick received a SARE grant in 2009 to develop the Connecting Landowners, Growers and Markets Using Purchase of Development Rights (PDR) group.
 They endeavored to connect the owners of smaller farmable properties in Ann Arbor Township, MI with producers interested in small-scale agriculture to provide fresh produce and other commodities for markets in the Ann Arbor area and surrounding regions by utilizing the Township’s agricultural purchase of development...Read More

 "Momentum is building on cover crops, and I believe this survey information will be helpful not only for our SARE grant planning but also for other organizations," said Dr. Rob Myers, NCR-SARE’s PDP Coordinator and Regional Director for Extension Programs.
 "One of the goals of the survey is to determine the impact of cover crops on cash crop yields under the drought conditions that...Read More

 The story below features the Conservation Tillage and Technology Conference taking place in March.
 It is funded, in part, by NCR-SARE.

 Innovative approaches to ditch management could save Ohio grain farmers time and money while reducing the flow of phosphorus and nitrogen through ditches that lead to streams, rivers, and ultimately Lake Erie and beyond, Ohio State University experts say.

-Over the past decade there has been increasing...Read More
+Over the past decade there has been increasing interest...Read More